 Can one attorney represent both spouses?

-In Minnesota, an attorney cannot represent both parties in divorce cases.
+No, an attorney cannot represent both parties in divorce cases.
 To do so would represent a conflict of interest.
 Nonetheless, if a divorcing couple has reached a comprehensive agreement, it is possible for one spouse to hire an attorney to prepare the paperwork.
 In such cases, the attorney only represents one spouse and is unable to provide legal advice to the other spouse.
 The unrepresented spouse must sign a Waiver of Independent Legal Counsel to acknowledge the waived right to counsel.

 How much does a divorce cost in Minnesota?